CrispthoAlex/dynamic-matrix-100/README.md

 # **Dynamic Matrix**
 _image_
 ## **Description**
 This app receives N and M number, to create an inputs matrix.
 This matrix only receives integers value.
+The total value in row and column will be equal to 100.

 #### **Follow me** 💬
 | **Authors** | **GitHub** | **Twitter** | **Linkedin** |